Unity Plugin Getting Started¶

 The prefab has a game object named head.
-It includes some components:
+It includes the following components:

 Camerais the main camera.
 Its near/far value will affect both eyes’ near/far value.
 It helps the game view to display a monocular vision from the head’s position.
-But in play mode, its Culling Mask is Nothing, which means nothing will show on the display through this camera.
+Howerver, in play mode, the value of Culling Mask is Nothing, which means nothing will show on the display through this camera.

 WaveVR_RenderThe main script for the render lifecycle.
-It will create both eyes and an ear.
+It will create eye and ear objects.
 In play mode, it controls both eyes to render and display the binocular vision.
 The details will be provided later.
-All game objects of a scene should be ready before the controller is initializesd so set the render script execution order to -100(ms).
+All game objects of a scene should be ready before the controller is initializesd, so set the render script execution order to -100(ms).
 You can set the Script Execution Order in Edit > Project Settings > Script Execution Order.

 Expand the Cameras¶

 In play mode, the main camera will be expanded in the runtime.
 The following components and game objects are created and added to the head game object.